PawseySC/singularity-containers/_episodes/22-build-docker.md

 Unlike normal Singularity execution on the cluster, this Docker container runs as root inside the container because the Dockerfile does not define another runtime user.
 This root identity applies within Docker's container environment.
 It is not the root user of the host operating system.

+An image that works as Docker root can still fail on Setonix, where Singularity normally runs the process with your host user identity and the SIF filesystem is read-only.
+Install software into the image at build time, but design the application to write results, caches, temporary files, and runtime configuration only to writable locations such as the current working directory, `/tmp`, or bind-mounted project and scratch directories.
+The runtime must not require `sudo`, creation of system accounts, or modification of directories such as `/usr` and `/opt`.
+Detailed non-root and arbitrary-user testing is covered in the advanced Docker episode.

 Inspect the packaged operating-system environment and locate the installed commands:

 ```bash